ather-ops/CineSense-AI/README.md

 CineSense AI is a production-grade semantic search system built on top of the Netflix titles dataset (8,800+ titles).
 Instead of keyword matching, it understands the *intent* behind your query.
 Search for "dark psychological thriller with unreliable narrator" and it retrieves the closest semantic matches — not titles that happen to contain those exact words.

 This repository is an active, daily-commit build log.
-Every day, a new capability is added: from raw embeddings to chunking, LLM-powered re-ranking, and eventually a fully deployed Chrome Extension that sits inside Netflix itself.
+Every day, a new capability is added: from raw embeddings to sentence-level chunking, LLM-powered re-ranking, and eventually a fully deployed Chrome Extension that sits inside Netflix itself.

 If you want to understand RAG (Retrieval-Augmented Generation) from the ground up — embeddings, vector stores, pipelines — follow the foundation repository first: